Madaniya Member Organisations

 Syrian Center For Community Development

-The Syrian Center for Community Development is a volunteer organization in Idlib promoting civil society awareness.
-Its goals are to enhance education and training, support citizen rights, build networks, foster youth leadership, and empower the community.
+The Syrian Center for Community Development in Idlib is a volunteer organization that promotes civil society by enhancing education, supporting rights, building networks, fostering youth leadership, and empowering the community.

 -